-Wheaton College Director of Athletics and Recreation John Sutyak ’00 has announced the hiring of Cara Reese as the seventh field hockey head coach in the history of the program.
-Reese joins the Wheaton staff after seven years at Vassar College including a four-year stint as head coach.
+Cara Reese is entering her fourth season as head coach of the Wheaton field hockey program in 2016.
+Reese, who is the seventh head coach in the history of the program, joined the Wheaton staff after seven years at Vassar College including a four-year stint as head coach.

-After graduating from Salve Regina, Reese went on to serve as an assistant coach for the Vassar College field hockey team from 2006-2008 and the women’s lacrosse program from 2006-2010.
-Reese managed several non-coaching duties during her time at Vassar functioning as an admissions liaison, the Director of Student-Athlete Support Services and Sexual Assault and Violence Prevention (SAVP) committee.
+After graduating from Salve Regina, Reese served as an assistant coach for both Vassar’s field hockey team (2006–08) and their women’s lacrosse program (2006–10).
+During her tenure, Reese also managed several noncoaching duties, acting as an admissions liaison, the director of Student-Athlete Support Services, and a member of the Sexual Assault and Violence Prevention (SAVP) committee.

 Reese is an NCAA Women Coaches Academy graduate, and has served on the National Coach of the Year and North Atlantic Regional Ranking committees.

 Kayla Littig begins her third season as an assistant coach with the field hockey program in 2016-17.
 Littig spent the previous two years as an assistant coach at nearby Bridgewater State University (BSU) before joining the Lyons' staff this season.
 During her time as an assistant coach at BSU, the Bears posted a 34-10 (.773) record, captured one conference championship and qualified for two Eastern College Athletic Conference (ECAC) Tournaments.

 As a student-athlete, Littig was an outstanding defender at then-Division II UMass Lowell from 2008 to 2011 as she helped the Riverhawks advance to the National Championship game in each of her four seasons including a national title in 2010.